lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

 Truth data
 ==========

-The following truth parameters can be found in dp03_catalogs_1yr.DiaSource and dp03_catalogs_10yr.DiaSource.
+The following truth parameters *per observation* can be found in the ``DiaSource`` tables for both the 1-year and 10-year DP0.3 catalogs.

-**nameTrue**: name of the object that generated the detection
+**nameTrue**: The true MPC name of the object that generated the detection (for real objects).

-**raTrue**: right ascension scatter-less astrometry for each detection
+**raTrue**: The true right ascension for each observation.

-**decTrue**: declination scatter-less astrometry for each detection
+**decTrue**: The true declination for each observation.

-**magTrueVband**: magnitude scatter-less astrometry for each detection
+**magTrueVband**: The true V-band apparent magnitude for each observation.